 - In June 2018, the Group completed the disposal of its 100% equity interest in Ho Easy Limited, which holds 100% equity interest in another two inactive subsidiaries, to an independent party, for a consideration of USD1 (equivalent to HK\$8).
 Loss on disposal of the subsidiaries amounting to HK\$923,000 was recognised in profit or loss. - (b) In September 2018, the Group completed the disposal of its 100% equity interest in Huan Hai Limited (the "HHL", together with the subsidiaries disposed of, the "HHL Group"), to three independent third parties, for a consideration of HK\$18,899,000, in which HK\$8,500,000 is for sale shares of HHL and HK\$10,399,000 is for sale loan owing by HHL to the Group.
-HHL Group were licensed to carry out certain regulated activities under the Securities and Futures Ordinance but yet to commence its financial services business.
+HHL Group were granted SFO licences but yet to commence business in relation to licensed regulated activities.
 Gain on disposal of the subsidiaries amounting to HK\$8,500,000 was recognised in profit or loss.